BirdScanCommunity/birdscanR/README.md

   overview of all functions.
 - [More HowTo
   Guides](https://birdscancommunity.github.io/birdscanR/articles/):
-  Addtional guides to get you up and going with the different functionality of the package.
+  Additional guides to get you up and going with the different functionality of the package.

 ## Installation